notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 If you want to add **Function List** capability for your UDL, you need to add two groups of information:

-1. In the `<associationMap>` section of, you need to add a line like the following:
+1. In the `<associationMap>` section of `overrideMap.xml`, you need to add a line like the following:

         <association id="fn_udl_example"          userDefinedLangName="ExampleUDL"     />